 In 1990, a film called, “Home Alone,” written by the late John Hughes, became a household name for Macaulay Culkin’s status as an A-Lister.
 Chris Columbus, gained recognition as a full fledged film director.
 Over the years, Home Alone went on to become a Christmas classic among movie goers, and as a result, it continues to air on television every December.
 Two years after the release of Home Alone, Mac reprises his role as Kevin in “Home Alone 2: Lost In New York.”

 Home Alone 2: Lost In New York, was released in 1992. (same year Batman: The Animated Series aired on TV) Unlike Home Alone, the sequel received mixed reviews from critics, plus it became a money maker at the box office.

 The following review contains SPOILERS.
-Due to the fact that Home Alone 2 is basically Home Alone all over again.
+Due to the fact Home Alone 2 is basically Home Alone all over again.

 Nice: Macaulay Culkin, reprises his role as Kevin McCallaster and he did a good job on his performance.

 Joe Pesci & Daniel Stern, also reprise their roles as bumbling burglars, Harry & Marv, the main antagonists from the previous film.
 They both did a fantastic job on their performances and they’re much more over-the-top than last time.

 The only new character I liked, was Tim Curry’s role as the hotel concierge, who grows suspicious on Kevin, without anybody accompanying him.
 I’ll give him an Extra Point for trying to save the movie.